aspose-diagram/Aspose.Diagram-Documentation/spanish/net/converting/convert-visio-to-other-files/_index.es.md

 type: docs
 weight: 40
 url: /es/net/convert-visio-to-other-files/
-description: Este tema le muestra cómo Aspose.Diagram permite convertir Visio a formatos SVG, XPS, XML, XAML.
-Convierta VSD, VSS, VDW, VST, VSDX, VSSX, VSTX, VSDM, VSTM,VSSM a SVG,XPS,XML,XAML con unas pocas líneas de código.
+description: This topic show you how to Aspose.Diagram allows to convert Visio to SVG,XPS,XML,XAML formats.
+Convert VSD, VSS, VDW, VST, VSDX, VSSX, VSTX, VSDM, VSTM,VSSM to SVG,XPS,XML,XAML with a few lines of code.
 ---
 ## **Exportar a XML**
-### **Exportar Microsoft Visio Dibujo a PDF**
+### **Export Microsoft Visio Drawing to PDF**
-Los ejemplos de código muestran cómo exportar el dibujo Microsoft Visio a PDF usando C#.
+The code samples show how to export Microsoft Visio Drawing to PDF using C#.

 {{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Load-Save-Convert-ExportToPDF-ExportToPDF.cs" >}}